yupidevs/trajectory-datasets/README.md

     labels = dataset['labels']
 ```

-This approach, will give you in *trajs* a list of *yupi.Trajectory* objects, which you can use with
+This approach will populate *trajs* as a list of *yupi.Trajectory* objects, which you can use with
 all the resources offered by [yupi library](https://github.com/yupidevs/yupi).

 If you are planning to use a dataset for Trajectory Classification, you could use